-Anthony James "Lonnie" Donegan MBE (29 April 1931 – 3 November 2002) was a British skiffle musician, with more than 20 UK Top 30 hits to his name.
+Anthony James Donegan MBE (29 April 1931 – 3 November 2002), recording under the name of Lonnie Donegan, was a British singer, songwriter and musician, with more than 20 UK Top 30 hits to his name.
 He is known as the "King of Skiffle" and is often cited as a major influence on the generation of British musicians who became famous in the 1960s.
 The Guinness Book of British Hit Singles & Albums states Donegan was "Britain's most successful and influential recording artist before The Beatles.
 He chalked up 24 successive Top 30 hits, and was the first UK male to score two U.S. Top 10s".

 Lonnie Donegan enters Michael Ball's Singers Hall of Fame

 Tony Ball nominates Lonnie Donegan for Michael Ball's Singers Hall of Fame

 This entry is from Wikipedia, the user-contributed encyclopedia.
 It may not have been reviewed by professional editors and is licensed under an Attribution-ShareAlike Creative Commons License.
 If you find the biography content factually incorrect, defamatory or highly offensive you can edit this article at Wikipedia.
 Find out more about our use of this data.